 Even my own mum complained that after a stressful pregnancy and an emergency section, all I was bothered saying was 'dada'.

 But one reason why babies tend to call for their dads first is because of how close they are to their mothers.

 Sounds complicated?
 Bear with us...

 Babies who feel connected and bonded with their mums usually don't bother calling because they know that she is always around.

 I've noticed this myself with my own daughter.
-She's managed to say several words including her brother's name which is much more difficult to say that mama.
+She's managed to say several words, including her brother's name, which is much more difficult to say than mama.

 One of the few times she actually called out for me was when she woke up from a nightmare and couldn't see me straight away.

-We are not an after thought when it comes to our babies, it actually means we've made them feel so safe and secure around us they don't need to call for us.
+We are not an afterthought when it comes to our babies, it might actually mean we've made them feel so safe and secure around us, they don't need to call for us.